FC Barcelona Handbol

-Futbol Club Barcelona Handbol is a professional Spanish handball team based in Barcelona, Catalonia.
+Futbol Club Barcelona Handbol is a professional Catalan Spanish handball team based in Barcelona, Catalonia.
 It is a part of the FC Barcelona multi sports club, and was founded on 29 November 1942.
 The club competes domestically in the Liga ASOBAL and in the European Champions League.
 It is the most successful handball club in Spain and Europe with a record number of domestic and international titles.

 History

 Early years

 The handball section of Futbol Club Barcelona was founded on 29 November 1942 during the presidency of Enrique Piñeyro.
 In the beginning handball was played with eleven players per team and did not have a specialized field to play.
 They used football fields until the late 1950s, when they started to play, as in actual games, with seven players and a covered field.

 In the early stages, competitions were dominated by other teams like Atlético de Madrid and Granollers, breaking their domination few times.

 They won their first league title and cup in 1969.
 Their homefield Palau Blaugrana was constructed in 1971, where they have played since.